KZGlobalTeam/cs2kz-docs/docs/guides/Modes.md

 - Bhopping is consistent with good scroll-timing.
 - Bhop speed depends on landing speed.

-Players found SKZ felt slow (~270 speed while bhopping), while consistently reaching 380u/s was difficult and annoying on most maps.
+Players found that SKZ felt slow (~270 speed while bhopping), while consistently reaching 380u/s was difficult and annoying on most maps.
 CKZ addresses this with a **logarithmic speed formula**:

 - Higher initial speed gains compared to SKZ.